 Three distinct methods of CFD trading:

-2. Through a Direct Market Access model (DMA), where the contracts are more closely based on the underlying instrument.
-This is still technically OTC, but has significant pricing benefits.
+- Through a Direct Market Access model (DMA), where the underlying assets are directly purchased on the underlying exchange.

 As with any financial instrument, there are certain risks associated with this type trading.
 Primarily, these include market risk, liquidity risk and counter party risk.